microsoft/pxt-common-packages/libs/game/docs/reference/sprites/sprite/set-position.md

 ## Sprite locations

 The sprite image forms a rectangle with some number of pixel rows and columns.
-The **x** postion of the sprite is the horizontal location of the center column of the sprite's pixels on the screen.
-The **y** postion of the sprite is the vertical location of the center row of the sprite's pixels.
+The **x** position of the sprite is the horizontal location of the center column of the sprite's pixels on the screen.
+The **y** position of the sprite is the vertical location of the center row of the sprite's pixels.

 The **x** position of the sprite can have a value that is greater than the width of the screen.
 It can also have a value that is less than the left side of the screen (the left of screen is `0` and the value of the **x** position of the sprite in this case is negative).
 When this happens, some or all of the sprite isn't visible on the screen.